SETTING SAIL FOR MLJET

 Sailing along Pelješac we somehow managed to go through the whole post without mentioning Mljet.
-Funny thing is we never skip it on our tours, and for good reason.
+The funny thing is we never skip it on our tours, and for good reason.

 Surrounded by the beautiful blue sea and maybe slightly hazy from the warm sun which browned your skin, you are probably in the right mindset for this stop.
 The greenest and most mystique of islands whose stories and myths will take you on a special kind of journey.
 There are not many places that tick so many boxes as Mljet.
 This island is home to one of the most beautiful and preserved national parks of Croatia.
 All the green is strongly accented by the two salty lakes which found their perfect place in the northwest part of the island.
 The dense woods surrounding the lakes seem to never stop and are a great part of the reason the blues and greens of the sea almost glow in the daylight.
 But, let’s take it a bit slowly for a moment, there is much to cover.

 GREEN IS THE COLOR

 Mljet holds, with Lastovo, the title of the greenest of them all in the Dubrovnik and Neretva county.
 Aside from the fact that one-third of the island's land is a national park and that 90 percent of the island’s surface is overgrown with forest, the waters around the island are the oldest protected sea park in the Mediterranean.
 A little note here to keep in mind; you have to be aware of your surrounding and listen to your skipper or guide because it is all of our jobs to respect nature for everyone to be able to enjoy it.